Aviah/one-click-django-docs/project_ref.md

 ----------|--------------------------
 **Settings**|**DEBUG=True**

-Work on django development server:
+To see the changes after you change the static files:

 	you@dev-machine: python ~/myprojects/mysite/manage.py runserver

-Django dev server will serve the scripts directly from the repository.
-This is great for development, since every change is immediately reflected in the  website, at 127.0.0.1:8000.
+Django development server will serve the scripts directly from the repository.
+This is great for development, since every change is immediately reflected in the  website, at `127.0.0.1:8000`.

-*Note:Django development server will **not** serve static files when DEBUG=False*
+Django development server will **not** serve static files when `DEBUG=False`.

 **Production:**